Glossary

 • simultaneously and complementarily in an primary or secondary school and at a competence centre.

-It may take the form of specialised ambulatory intervention (ISA), special schooling, or a learning workshop.
+It may take the form of specialised ambulatory intervention (intervention spécialisée ambulatoire, ISA), special schooling, or a learning workshop.

 Specialised diagnosis

 A specialised diagnosis makes it possible to identify exactly the pupil's specific needs and decide which assistance and support measures match these needs.
-Specialised diagnoses are carried out under the responsibility of the competence centres for specialised psycho-educational follow-up.
+Specialised diagnoses are carried out under the responsibility of the competence centres for specialised psychopedagogy.

 Special schooling

-Special schooling refers to the specialised care of a pupil with specific needs in a class at a competence centre, or simultaneously and complementarily in a class at an primary or secondary school and in a class at a competence centre.
+Special schooling refers to the specialised care of a pupil with special educational needs in a class at a competence centre, or simultaneously and complementarily in a class at a primary or secondary school and in a class at a competence centre.

-Specialized teachers for pupils with special educational needs (I-EBS)
+Support teams for pupils with special educational needs (ESEB)

 Last update